rbrt-weiler/coinspy/README.md

 Environment variables can also be passed by actually creating environment variables, for example by calling Coinspy like `COINSPY_PROVIDERS="Coingecko" COINSPY_COINS="BTC" COINSPY_FIATS="EUR" coinspy`.

-## Storing Exchange Rates in a QuestDB Instance
+## Storing Exchange Rates in a Database

+Coinspy supports storing the exchange rates in a database each time it is run.
+All supported database backends can be used at the same time.

+### QuestDB

-Every time exchange rates are fetched by Coinspy they can also be stored in a [QuestDB](https://questdb.io/) instance.
-In order to do so, provide the host running QuestDB via _--questdb-host_ and, if necessary, the port exposed by QuestDB via _--questdb-port_.
+In order to store exchange rates in a [QuestDB](https://questdb.io/) instance, provide the host running QuestDB via _--questdb-host_ and, if necessary, the port exposed by QuestDB via _--questdb-port_.
 Please note that only the InfluxDB line protocol is supported for writing to QuestDB as of now.

+### SQLite3

+In order to store exchange rates in a [SQLite3](https://www.sqlite.org/) instance, provide the filename via _--sqlite3-file_.

 ## Pushover Configuration